wozniakjan/kmg/killercoda/autoscale.md

         type: PathPrefix
         value: /
 EOF
+kubectl apply -f /configs/envoy.yaml
 ```{{exec}}

 Here is a visual diff of what has changed
 ```diff
-15c15,16
+//TODO: this is bad, need to make it easier to observe 15c15,16
 <       name: app-1
 ---